gchq/gaffer-doc/docs/federation-changes.md

 ### Required parameter: operation

 This is the Operation you wish to be federated to the subgraphs.
 This can be a single Operation or an OperationChain.
-If you use an OperationChain, then the whole chain will be sent together to the subgraphs.
+If you use an OperationChain, then the whole chain will be sent to the subgraphs.

 ### Optional parameter: graphIds

 This is a list of graph IDs which you want to send the operation to.
-If you have an OperationChain and wish to send each operation to a different graph, then each operation in the chain will need to be wrapped in a FederatedOperation with the `graphIds` set to the required graph.
-If instead you want to send the whole OperationChain to the same graphs, then this field can be set on one FederatedOperation where the `operation` is an OperationChain.

-If this parameter is not provided, then the default graph IDs for the store will be used.
-This is the `storeConfiguredGraphIds` for the store if set, if not set then all graphIds will be used.
+If the user does not specify `graphIds` in the Operation, then the `storeConfiguredGraphIds` for that store will be used.
+If the admin has not configured the `storeConfiguredGraphIds` then all graphIds will be used.

+For information on sending different operations in one chain to different graphs, see [below](#removal-of-federatedoperationchain).

 ### Optional parameter: mergeFunction

-The `mergeFunction` parameter is the BiFunction you want to use when merging the results from the subgraphs.
+The `mergeFunction` parameter is the Function you want to use when merging the results from the subgraphs.

+If the user does not specify a `mergeFunction` then it will be selected from the `storeConfiguredMergeFunctions` for that store.
+If the admin has not configured the `storeConfiguredMergeFunctions`, it will contain pre-populated `mergeFunctions`.
+Lastly, if a suitable `mergeFunction` is not found then a default `ConcatenateMergeFunction` is used.

-If this parameter is not provided, then the store's `storeConfiguredMergeFunctions` will be used, which have default values but can be overriden.
-For example, by default when GetElements is used as the operation inside a FederatedOperation, then `ApplyViewToElementsFunction` will be used to merge the results.
-Instead, this can be overriden, like in the example to something like `ConcatenateMergeFunction`, or even a custom Function.
+For example, when GetElements is used as the operation inside a FederatedOperation and the user hasn't specified a `mergeFunction`, the pre-populated `ApplyViewToElementsFunction` will be selected from `storeConfiguredMergeFunctions`, unless the admin configured it to use something else.

 ## Migrating to a FederatedOperation